North Central B.C.

 Dubbed “The Energetic City,” it’s fitting that Fort St. John invests its share of provincial gaming revenue into recreation facilities and programs.
-In the past five years, $4.3 million of funds generated at the local casino has gone towards the Pomeroy Sport Centre, helping people in the local community stay active and fit.
+Over five years, $4.3 million of funds generated at Chances Fort St. John have gone to support the Pomeroy Sports Centre, helping people in the local community stay active and fit.

 Prince George Ice Rink Improvements

-With nearly 20 outdoor community ice rinks in Prince George, skating is definitely a favourite pastime in the community.
-Providing skill-building and important leadership skills to kids through hockey and figure skating programs, and letting residents of all ages stay active and outdoors through the winter, the City of Prince George uses some of its share of provincial gaming revenue from the local casino to help with rink improvements.
+With nearly 20 outdoor ice rinks in Prince George, skating is definitely a favourite pastime in the community.
+Providing skill-building and important leadership skills to kids through hockey and figure skating programs, and letting residents of all ages stay active and outdoors throughout the winter, the City of Prince George uses a portion of its share of provincial gaming revenue from the Treasure Cove Casino to help fund rink improvements.

 Prince George Symphony Orchestra

-The Prince George Symphony Orchestra, started in the late 1960s by a group of amateur local musicians, has grown into a semi-professional orchestral group, boasting the talents of a professional core that plays alongside community musicians and features out-of-town performers when needed.
-With over $110,000 invested through the Community Gaming Grant program, the organization keeps orchestral music in the city and surrounding communities going strong.
+The Prince George Symphony Orchestra, started in the late 1960s by a group of amateur local musicians, has grown into a semi-professional orchestral group that boasts the talents of a professional core playing alongside community musicians and out-of-town guest performers.
+Thanks to more than $110,000 invested through the Province of B.C.’s Community Gaming Grants program, the organization keeps orchestral music in the city and surrounding communities going strong.

-The library is a valued community space in the township of Terrace, as it’s regarded as a safe and welcoming facility that supports lifelong learning.
-An injection of $40,000 of provincial gaming revenue from Chances Terrace connected the library with the art gallery on the lower level - elevating the complete learning experience for locals, in the process.
+The library is a valued community space in the City of Terrace.
+It’s regarded as a safe and welcoming facility that supports lifelong learning.
+An injection of $40,000 of provincial gaming revenue from Chances Terrace connected the library with the art gallery on the lower level - elevating the complete learning experience for locals in the process.

 Williams Lake Grants-In-Aid Program